stig/www.brautaset.org/_posts/2006-11-24-playing-at-the-edge-of-ai.md

 title: Playing at the Edge of AI
 ---

-*The article below is old, and rife with broken links.
-Sorry about that.
-Maybe I'll get around to cleaning those up one day.*

 Reading <a href="http://www.amazon.co.uk/dp/1558607838">Blondie24</a>, where I got the title of this post from, got me exited about <a href="http://en.wikipedia.org/wiki/Neural_network">neural nets</a> and <a href="http://en.wikipedia.org/wiki/Genetic_algorithm">genetic algorithms</a> again.
 I always did found them fascinating, but I didn't really have any practical use for them myself&mdash;until now.